AnsariAbdullah/codewars-solution/codewars/8kyu/multiplication_table_for_numbers/readme.md

 Note: newlines should be added between rows, but there should be no trailing newline at the end.
 If you're unsure about the format, look at the sample tests.

 ## Solution
 Use for loop or simply use an array from 1-10.
-Map through the array and return the multiplicated string along with new line - `/n` using `join()`.
+Map through the array and return the multiplicated string along with new line - `\n` using `join()`.

+## Alternate solution
+Use for loop and store the multiplicated string on each iteration.
+Along with it add new line - `\n` if i!==10